Who can apply for a grant?

 Supplies normally provided by the School (e.g., scissors, paper, etc.).
 If all funds for classroom supplies have been expended, these may be more appropriately paid for by encouraging donors to donate to your classroom directly (enter your name on our donation form).

 Travel for students (consider sending donors to our donation page and having them enter your project's name to dedicate funds for field trip support)

 Travel or professional development for faculty/staff unless training is explicitly tied to the project (e.g. how to use a piece of software);

 Materials purchased using WEF grant funding become property of Westerville City Schools.

 We encourage you to seek funding from other sources, as necessary.

 What are the additional requirements?

-Grantees will be expected to share the results of their innovation project with the Westerville education community (e.g., staff meetings, WE Day presentation);
+Grantees are expected to share the results of their innovation project with the Westerville education community (e.g., staff meetings, WE Day presentation).

-If you have general questions or comments regarding our grant process, please contact us and include Grants Committee as your Subject Line.
-We will get back to you promptly.
+If you have general questions or comments regarding our grant process, please contact us.

 grants for teachers, supporting Westerville City Schools, innovative programs